Giants spoil Packers international debut with 27-22 win

 He said London could ”undoubtedly” support two franchises, not just one.

-In 2007, the Giants beat the Miami Dolphins 13-10 in the first regular-season game played in London.
+The Giants improved to 3-0 in London and now they’ve won in three different stadiums.
+In 2007, the Giants beat the Miami Dolphins 13-10 at Wembley Stadium in the first regular-season NFL game played in London.
+They defeated the Los Angeles Rams 17-10 at Twickenham Stadium in 2016.

 INJURIES

 Giants: FB Chris Myarick walked off after Barkley’s 40-yard run in the second quarter with an ankle injury.
+CB Adoree’ Jackson left with knee and neck injuries.
 DL Leonard Williams was inactive with a knee injury.
+Jones said his ankle ”felt good throughout the game.”
+The quarterback also had some turf burn on his hand.

 Packers: WR Christian Watson left with a hamstring injury in the third quarter.